geddy11/netwiz/readme.md

 ![](./netwiz.png)

 ## Intro
 NetWiz is a stand-alone VHDL library for network protocol packet generation and manipulation.
+NetWiz offers a stateless and functional API.

 NetWiz requires VHDL 2008 and is designed for test bench use only, synthesis is not supported.
 NetWiz is licensed under the MIT license.